How to Convert Excel to Google Sheets (Step-by-Step)

 Compatibility Issues

-But in the meantime, though, you may encounter some compatibility-related issues with certain features.
+Google is always in the process of self-improvement, and so it is constantly improving its Office editing features.
+In the meantime, though, you may encounter some compatibility-related issues with certain features.

 Before ending the discussion, here are a few incompatibility issues that you might come across when trying to convert Excel files to Google Sheets: